noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

 ## gotchas

 - remember: typescript is compile time type-checking
-  - so all of this goodiness is removed when shipped to prod
+  - so all of this goodiness should be removed when shipped to prod

 ```js
 // @ts-ignore